Events

 The complete set of controls to ensure data resiliency is explained in further sections.

 SharePoint has a custom-built solution for storage of customer data in Azure Storage.
 Every file is simultaneously written into both a primary and a secondary datacenter region.
-If writes to either Azure region fail, the file save will fail.
-After the contents are written into Azure Storage, checksums are stored separately with metadata, and are used to ensure that the committed write is identical to the original file sent to SharePoint during all future reads.
+If the writes to either Azure region fail, the file save fails.
+After the contents are written into Azure Storage, checksums are stored separately with metadata, and are used to ensure that the committed write is identical to the original file during all future reads.
 This same technique is used in all workflows to prevent propagation of any corruption that should occur.
 Within each region, Azure Locally Redundant Storage (LRS) provides a high level of reliability.
-See the Azure Storage redundancy article for details.

-SharePoint uses Append-Only storage.
-This means that Microsoft can only add new blobs and can never change old ones until they're permanently deleted.
+SharePoint uses Append-Only storage, meaning that Microsoft can only add new blobs and can never change old ones until they're permanently deleted.
 This process ensures that files can't be changed or corrupted after an initial save, protecting against attackers that try to corrupt old versions.
 Since version integrity protection is built into SharePoint's architecture, previous versions of the file contents can be retrieved, depending on individual administrator settings.

 SharePoint metadata is also critical to accessing user content as it stores the location of and access keys to the content stored in Azure Storage.
 These databases are stored in Azure SQL, which has an extensive business continuity plan.